yojoots/libbitcoin-system-wiki/Credit-Expansion-Fallacy.md

 The fractional nature of state banking is expansive of credit only in that more lending appears to occur than would otherwise be the case due to insured lending, also referred to as "risk free".
 However the insurance cost cannot be ignored.
 People have less money to lend because it is being absorbed in the process of financing bad investments/loans held in risk-free accounts.

-It follows that a beneficiary of the scheme is the recipient of bank capital who does not repay it.
+It follows that a beneficiary of the scheme is the defaulting recipient of bank capital.
 This benefit accrues to all borrowers as a reduced cost of capital.
 Given the reduced custodial risk created by free investment insurance, known as "moral hazard", the bank and its account holders are willing participants in the scheme to transfer from taxpayers, including savers, to borrowers.

 Ultimately this scheme, created by the state, exists to allow the state to direct capital.
 The power to direct capital is effectively ownership of it.
 When the state directs its licensed banks to lend to a sector at below market rates, there is a political benefit with costs paid by tax.
 Seigniorage can be a major source of that tax.